veliovgroup/ostrio/tutorials/linux/users/root-passwd.md

 When it comes to purchasing virtual or dedicated Linux-based servers - its credentials is sent somehow over the wire (http(s), email, sms, push-notification and etc.).
 Any data sent over the wire - can not be trusted.

-So after first login to your new and shiny server - __change default passwords__.
+So after the first login to your new and shiny server - __change default passwords__.

 Let's change `root` (the very powerful user) password:
 ```shell